arminstr/arminstr.github.io/en/_posts/2021-01-01-introducing-open-recycling.md

 ## Future Plans

 Recycling systems today have impressive but limited capabilities.
 It seems that we'll keep improving them to a point where they will be able to sort and handle all different types and forms of post-consumer plastic items.
-But based on the History of developments, it's important to come up with solutions that are accessible to every society on this planet.
+But based on the History of developments, it's important to come up with solutions that are accessible to every community on this planet.
 And at the same time producers of plastic items have to be limited and held accountable for the mess they create.

 ---